 Business agility succeeds when you say “Not now, Maybe later”

-Whether individually or for an organization we have a tendency to spread our focus to multiple projects at the same time.
+Whether individually or for an organization we tend to spread our focus to multiple projects at the same time.
 The illusion of efficiency this creates is fulfilling.
 After all, it is fun to start something new, we get a rush of engagement and learning.
 Whereas finishing a task comes with much more peril.
 If it is a task we enjoyed, we’ll be sorry to have finished, and if it is one we hate, we’ll want to find something else to start on.
 While starting a new task gives us a sense of achievement and moving forward, in fact, it slows us down.

 In this week’s article on business agility, we will be exploring how confusing having lots of work underway with moving quickly.
 Put another way, confusing speed with focus.
 This is important as the sooner you can deliver value to your customers, the sooner you can learn.
 In turn, this prevents teams from reaping the benefits of business agility practices, such as reducing delivery costs and increasing revenue.
 Below we discuss three ways in which organizations can improve flow and in doing so, aid their business agility journey.